Translation disclaimer (Translation disclaimer)

 We make sure that you do not pay more for support than you can afford.
 For the most up to date charging information, please see: Paying for your care and support.

-If you want to get my own care and support
+If you want to get your own care and support

 We will tell you about something called a Personal Budget.
 This is the amount of money that we work out with you that will cover the cost of your social care support.
 You can ask for this to be paid as a Direct Payment.

-Direct Payments: This is a way you can get money from the Council if you are eligible.
-It is to help you pay for the care and support you need.
+Direct Payments: This is a way you can receive money from the Council, if you are eligible.
+This is to help you pay for the care and support you need.

 • Choose this to have more control over the services you use and where you get them from.